Entry requirements

 Eligibility

-• are being looked after (or have been looked after) as a result of a local authority order
+- are being looked after, or have been looked after, as a result of a local authority order

 Course details

-The Gateway to Medicine is a one-year course taught by the Faculty of Science, but with contributions from staff in the Faculty of Medicine.
-Students will enter the Gateway to Medicine on the BSc General degree and have the opportunity to progress to the six-year Medicine A100 Honours programme.
+The Gateway to Medicine programme is a one-year course in the Faculty of Science, but with contributions from staff in the Faculty of Medicine.

-• passed all first-year modules at grades specified at the time of entry to the Gateway
+- passed all first-year modules at grades specified at the time of entry to the Gateway

-Students who do not meet the entry requirements for progression to the Medicine A100 programme will remain in the Faculty of Science and have the opportunity to transfer onto a BSc Honours programme if they meet the pre-requisites.
+Students who do not meet the entry requirements for progression to our medical degree will remain in the Faculty of Science and could transfer onto the second year of either the Gateway to Arts or Gateway to Science programme and continue their studies on a different degree pathway.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.